 One three credit graduate course in social research methods or statistics (choose one):

 One three credit graduate course in a substantive area of sociology or other relevant discipline.
 All sociology graduate courses in substantive areas of sociology qualify.
 The Graduate Program Director may accept courses in other departments upon a written request from the student.

 Students completing the Nonprofit Sector certificate can apply to the M.A. program in Applied Sociology at any time and, if admitted, may count the certificate courses toward the M.A. degree.
-The M.A. program focuses on health, aging, and selected areas of diversity.
+The M.A. program prepares students for careers in research and program development and evaluation in the social aspects of health, aging, and selected areas of inequality, diversity, gender, and culture, as well as applied research methods.
 It is open to full-time and part-time students and all courses are offered one evening each week, Monday through Thursday, at 4:30-7:00pm and 7:10-9:40pm.
 Students can enter the program in the fall or spring semester.
 The program is 10 courses, and a full-time course load is three courses per semester.
 Part-time students take one or two courses per semester.
-Admission requirements include an undergraduate GPA of 3.0 and an undergraduate course in statistics in any department.
+Admission requirements include an undergraduate GPA of 3.0 and GRE scores.
 A full description of the program is available here.

 For more details, contact Dr. John Schumacher, Graduate Program Director, at 410-455-3184 or at firstname.lastname@example.org.